 Crème pâtissière, also known as pastry cream or ‘crème pat’, is a key ingredient of many French desserts such as soufflés, éclairs, fruit tarts and mille-feuille.
 It is a rich, creamy egg-based custard thickened with starch and is one of the most used recipes in French baking.
 Typical flavourings that complement the pastry cream include vanilla, liqueurs, chocolate, coffee and fruit purees.

 Unless you know the language, the names can be quite confusing.
 A crème anglaise is a light pouring custard made with sugar, egg yolks and milk.
 Thicken it with some starch through flour and cornflour, you get crème pâtissière.
-When gelatin is added and whipped cream is folded in, and it sets in a mould, it is crème bavaroise.
+When you fold in some whipped cream, you get crème Diplomat.
+If you add gelatin and set in a mould, it is crème bavaroise.
 Beating in softened butter produces German buttercream or crème mousseline.

 There’s no denying the appeal of a classic French dessert.
 Paris is one my favourite destinations and a major reason is French desserts!
 As you walk along the cobbled streets of Paris, you’ll find beautiful display windows of a pâtissière (pastries) or a Boulangerie (bread).
 You can’t help but gawk at them!
 Fascinating isn’t it how the French have made an art out of science 🙂